-University disciplinary proceedings are detailed in the Code of Student Life and, for employees, in University Rule 08.01.01.W1.
+University disciplinary proceedings are detailed in the Student Handbook and, for employees, in University Rule 08.01.01.W1 WTAMU Rules and Procedures.
 The university uses the preponderance of the evidence standard for sex-based misconduct, which means the conduct is more likely to have occurred than not.
 A student or employee found responsible for domestic or dating violence, sexual assault, or stalking could be prosecuted in state court and also have action taken by the university, up to and including dismissal.
 Dismissal may also apply to individuals found to have sexually harassed another individual.